Lingxi-Li/Modern_CPP_Challenge_Solution/README.md

 1. If you see something not nice or inferior to the solution given in the book, please [comment][2].
 I think I can explain.
 1. No input validation, which should be performed on-demand independently by dedicated code.
 1. Prefer to implement non-member `swap`.
 See C++ named requirement [*Swappable*][3].
+1. For copy control, if implicit definitions are fine, don't bother define yourself.
 1. For those pedantic, assume `sizeof(int) >= 4`, `CHAR_BIT` is 8, and two's complement.
 1. Thanks for watching :]